bsiever/microbit-pxt-timeanddate/README.md

 # Full API

-## Setting Time Using 24-hour Format #timeanddate-set24HourTime
+## Setting Time Using 24-hour Format #timeanddate-set24hourtime

 Use `[timeanddate.set24HourTime()]` to set the time using 24-hour format (hours from 0-23, minutes from 0-59, seconds from 0-59).
 See [Setting the Time](#setting-the-time).

-## Setting Time Using AM/PM Format #timeanddate-setTime
+## Setting Time Using AM/PM Format #timeanddate-settime

 Use `[timeanddate.setTime()]` to set the time using am/pm format (hours from 1-12, minutes from 0-59, seconds from 0-59).
 See [Setting the Time](#setting-the-time).

-## Setting the Date #timeanddate-setDate
+## Setting the Date #timeanddate-setdate

 Use `[timeanddate.setDate()]` to set the date (month from 1-12, day from 1-31, year from 0000-9999).
 See [Setting the Time](#setting-the-time).